 In April, Robocash announced a Loyalty Programme for investors.
 Investors with ID>1,000 will receive increased interest for 3 months (from 1 September to 30 November 2019) given that they keep from 1,000 EUR on the platform from June 1, 2019 to August 31, 2019.
 The bonus will be accrued according to the investor’s category, which corresponds to the investor’s minimum balance as of June 1, 2019:

-The first 1,000 investors joined the platform (not my case) will receive a guaranteed bonus of 0.3% from September 1, 2019 until January 31, 2020, regardless of your balance.
+The first 1,000 investors who joined the platform (not my case) will receive a guaranteed bonus of 0.3% from 1 September 2019 to 31 January 2020 regardless of their balance.